namnair/faceproject/README.md

     python3 server.py
     ```

     It may appear stuck, but might be initializing Tensorflow, so waiting may be good.
-    Tip: Press Ctrl+C to exit any running processes once no longer required.
+Press Ctrl+C to exit any running processes once no longer required.